top of page

 Is A Silent Voice based on a manga?

-While there’s no explicit content, the emotional themes are heavy.
-Best for teens and older audiences who can engage with mature subjects.
+Not for young children.
+While free from explicit content, the emotional themes are intense.
+Best for teens and adults capable of processing mature subject matter.

 Where can I watch A Silent Voice?

-It is available for streaming on platforms like Netflix, Crunchyroll, and Amazon Prime Video, depending on your region.
+It’s available on streaming platforms such as Netflix, Crunchyroll, and Amazon Prime Video, depending on your region.

 Comments